How to obtain letters, sick notes & medical reports

 2. Retrospective medical report

-If you are applying for special considerations or wish us to write to the university to tell them about a condition which has lasted some time but has not required your absence, you need to complete a report request form and deliver it to reception with the fee for the report.
+If you are applying for special considerations or wish us to write to the university with medical evidence to tell them about a condition which has lasted some time but has not required your absence, you need to complete a report request form and deliver it to reception with the fee for the report.
 We must have your signed consent before we are able to release any information.
 This form can be downloaded below.
 You DO NOT need to see a doctor to discuss the form.

 If the Enabling Service has told you to obtain a report (in order that they may apply for Disabled Students Allowance from Student Finance England on your behalf), please visit the DSA page using the link below.